6 Zero & Low-Calorie Candies You Need to Try!

 What Sweetener Is in Sugar-free Candy?

 Since it has been invented, sugar-free confectionery has provided folks with a sweet tooth a false sense of security.
-The truth is that candy, whether sugar-free, low-calorie or conventional, is still candy and will have a high fat and carbohydrate content.

 Sugar-free chocolates are sweetened with artificial sweeteners or sugar replacements rather than actual sugar.
 They usually include fewer carbs and calories than ordinary candy, but only by a small amount.
 The important thing to remember is that sugar-free does not equal carbohydrate-free, so if you’re watching your carbs or calories, be careful not to overdo it.